codeclout/AccountEd/README.md

 ### System Requirements

-This system requires an environment with Docker and the docker compose tool installed.
+This system requires an environment with Docker (or Docker compatible environment), [NodeJS][nodejs-download] & [Go][golang-download] installed.

 ### Installation

 `Local Development`:

 - [Docker Desktop][docker-desktop] or any other means of ensuring `docker compose v2` is running on your system
-- `Mac`: Add the following to your `/etc/hosts` file to connect to the MongDB replica set from a GUI such as MongoDB Compass
+- `Mac`: Add the following to your `/etc/hosts` file to connect to the local MongDB replica set from a GUI such as MongoDB Compass
 ```bash
 # /etc/hosts
 # local mongo replica